rlvasavi/LMS/README.md

-# MERN Book Management System
+# MERN Library Management System

 This is a MERN (MongoDB, Express, React, Node.js) application for managing a book inventory.